lewibs/eventador/README.md

 # eventador
-This package is used to give eventListeners more robust options while maintaining backwards compatibility.
-Meaning your program can have this added in and it will run smoothly.
+This package is used to give eventListeners more robust options.
 On top of that it makes removing eventListeners much easier because of the guids assigned to each event. :) <br/>

 <p align="center">
   <img src="https://github.com/lewibs/eventador/blob/main/images/eventador.png?raw=true" />